Tips and tricks for hiking hydration, water bladders, keeping feet happy, avoiding aches and pains – as well as how to get out on the trail quickly.

 - Fill your water bladder halfway (or more) with ice cubes to keep the water cool.
 Can fill the night before and chill as well.

-- Try electrolyte tablets like Nuun as they add a little flavor, vitamins and minerals… and getting enough electrolytes can reduce your chance of hyponatremia.
-(Our fave flavors: Nuun Tri Berry and Lemon Lime)
+- Try adding an electrolyte tablet like Nuun or a powder like Skratch Labs Hydration Mix (our current fave) as they add a little flavor, vitamins and minerals… and getting enough electrolytes can reduce your chance of hyponatremia.

 Never underestimate the importance of foot comfort.